Primula vulgaris: In culture

 The primrose was Benjamin Disraeli's favourite flower; Primrose Day and the Primrose League were given their names in honour of this.

 Primroses also appear as a charge in heraldry, for example the coat of arms of the Earl of Rosebery.

 Italy chose a fuchsia primrose as the symbol of its 2020 COVID-19 vaccination campaign.

 The primrose is on one side of Austria's 5 euro cent coin.

 Primrose Yellow exists in some paint and color systems and is named after this flower.

 The primrose occurs frequently in Romantic poetry, and has been celebrated, among others, by poets such as Keats, Wordsworth, Wilde, Goldsmith and Chaucer.
 In common parlance, the phrase "the primrose path" implies the thoughtless pursuit of pleasure, especially when it is seen to bring disastrous consequences.
 The original allusion is a reference in Shakespeare's Hamlet (1.3.48-52) to "the primrose path of dalliance".

 The old Roman name of the Primrose was Paralisos, that of the son of Priapus and Flora, who died of grief for the loss of his betrothed Melicerta, but was, by his parents, metamorphosed into the flower.

+Primrose Everdeen from the Hunger Games is named after this plant.